On the (super)additivity of simplicial volume: Proof of Theorem

-where the following considerations need to be made: \begin{itemize} \item The horizontal arrows are induced by inclusions. \item Since the pair $(X,Y)$ is admissible, also the pairs $(X,A)$ and $(X,B)$ are admissible.
-The upper vertical arrows denote the isometric isomorphisms of Proposition \ref{prop: bounded cohomology via aspherical multicomplex for pairs}. \item By Lemma \ref{lem: Pi(A,A) is amenable}, $G=\Pi_X(A)$ is an amenable group.
+where the following considerations need to be made: \begin{itemize} \item The horizontal arrows are induced by inclusions. \item Since the pair $(X,Y)$ is good, also the pairs $(X,A)$ and $(X,B)$ are good, hence $\A_X(Y)\cong \A(Y)$ and $\A_X(B)\cong \A(B)$ by Proposition \ref{prop: j_A is a simplicial embedding}.
+The upper vertical arrows denote the isometric isomorphisms of Theorem \ref{thm: relative mapping theorem, isometric version}. \item By Lemma \ref{lem: Pi(A,A) is amenable}, $G=\Pi_X(A)$ is an amenable group.
 Since $A$ is a collection of path connected components of $Y$, one easily checks that the action $G\acts \A(X)$ induces well defined actions $G\acts (\A(X),\A(Y))$ and $G\acts (\A(X),\A(B))$.
-These actions consist of elements that are simplicially homotopic to the identity (Proposition \ref{prop: elements of Pi(A,A) are homotopic to the indentity}).
+These actions consist of elements that are simplicially homotopic to the identity as maps of pairs (Proposition \ref{prop: elements of Pi(A,A) are homotopic to the indentity}).
 It follows from Proposition \ref{proposition: amenable - invariant resolutions} that the lower vertical arrows are isometric isomorphisms. \end{itemize} In order to conclude, it is sufficient to show that the map

 induces an isometric isomorphism in cohomology.
 But since every bounded alternating $G$-invariant cochain vanishes on simplices supported in $\A(A)\subseteq \A(Y)$ (Lemma \ref{lema: a crucial observation}), it follows that $j^n$ is bijective.
-Thus $j^n$ itself is an isometric isomorphism and the statement follows. \end{proof}
+Thus $j^n$ itself is an isometric isomorphism and the statement follows.